dmitry/has_translations/README.md

 Options:

-:fallback => true [default: false] - use fallback using this steps: 1) default scope; 2) first from translations; 3) empty string
+:fallback => true [default: false] - fallback 1) default scope; 2) first from translations; 3) empty string

 PS
 ==

-Plugin also have small addon to I18n gem.
-You can define your own available_locales through:
+Plugin also have small monkeypatch for the I18n gem.
+Using it you can define your own available_locales through:

     I18n.available_locales = :en, :ru, :de